 A misstep into the hole can lead to an injury like a sprained or broken ankle.
 In addition to car accidents and personal injuries, large holes will collect water and cause further cracks in the surface of the driveway.
 This is important to note especially in changing weather conditions, if the water freezes and thaws during the winter, the contracting and expansion will cause more damage to the driveway.

 When a driveway forms a series of little cracks that spread across the surface, they are typically referred to as “alligator skin.”
 These cracks can be easily filled during repaving.
 If left unattended, the cracks will spread and cause holes to appear on the surface of the driveway which leads to the multitude of problems that were listed above.

 Homes that are located where climates are subject to change must know that their driveway will be more easily susceptible to wear and tear.
 The changing climate from hot to cold or vice versa can cause the asphalt/concrete to contract and expand creating cracks on the surface.
 The exposure to all the weather elements such as sun, snow, rain etc. will inevitably cause fading and cracks on the surface of the driveway.

 If the surface of the driveway looks bumpy and uneven in places, this usually is a sign that the structure underneath the driveway is unstable and needs to be replaced to prevent further cracks and holes from emerging.

 If the driveway is in optimal condition, water should not affect it too much.
-However if water is pooling in the middle of the driveway or pooling in other areas, that signifies a drainage issue.
-The water being collected in those areas will weaken the asphalt/concrete and cause cracks or potholes in that area.
+However, if water is pooling in the middle of the driveway or pooling in other areas, that signifies a drainage issue.
+The water is collected in those areas will weaken the asphalt/concrete and cause cracks or potholes in that area.